 But there is nothing magic about this number.
 As democracies become richer the probability they will fall to a dictator decreases.
 By the time they are declared developed the probability is so low it has never happened.

 The richest non-oil rich democracy that I have found that was taken over by a dictator was Argentina, which was about two thirds the threshold.
 Argentina was and still is highly dependent on natural resource exports.
 Natural resource exports frequently change drastically in price, so a country relying on them can suffer a disastrous decline.
 Industrial exporting countries tend to be more stable.

-Germany was the richest industrial exporting country that has fallen to a dictator.
+Germany was the richest industrial exporting country where power was seized by a dictator.
 When Hitler seized power in 1933 Germany was probably no more than half the World Bank's threshold for developed nations.
-Of course I am referring to the recent threshold, the World Bank, and the threshold did not exist in 1933.
-Every country with more than a million people in the world would have been below the threshold for developed nations.
+Of course I am referring to the recent threshold.
+The World Bank, and the threshold did not exist in 1933.
+Every country with more than a million people in 1933 was below the threshold for developed nations.
+According to my guesstimate the United States became the first developed country in 1941, just before entering World War 2.
 Germany was somewhat richer just before World War 1 than any time between the end of the war and Hitlers take over, but I do not think it was richer than half of what we now call a developed nation.

 This is important today because China may well have passed where Germany was when Hitler took over.
 As China is definitely an industrial exporting nation we can now say that it is probably richer than any industrial exporting democracy which was taken over by a dictator.
 If China becomes a democracy in the near future, the survival of that democracy is nearly certain.